PhobGCC/PhobGCC-doc/For_Makers/Board_Fixes.md

 Due to the reversed orientation of the left stickbox on PhobGCC v1.Xs, the left trigger guard applies significant pressure to the hall effect sensor joints.
 This can deform the solder joints if leaded solder, which is soft, was used.

+The way to do them right is to cut the pins flush and reflow them per [the build guide](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/Build_Guide_1.2.md#bending-and-soldering-hall-sensors).

-There are 3 fixes that resolve the issue.
+There are 3 other fixes that resolve the issue.

 Temporarily - Simply remove the left trigger guards.